ashcrow/flask-track-usage/docs/index.rst

 **Default**: exclude

-If views should be included or excluded by default
+If views should be included or excluded by default.

+* When set to *exclude* each routed view must be explicitly included via decorator or blueprint include method.
+If a routed view is not included it will not be tracked.
+* When set to *include* each routed view must be explicitly excluded via decorator or blueprint exclude method.
+If a routed view is not excluded it will be tracked.

 Storage
 -------